oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_daal4py_GettingStarted/README.md

 ### Running the Sample as a Jupyter Notebook<a name="run-as-jupyter-notebook"></a>

-Open .pynb file and run cells in Jupyter Notebook using the "Run" button (see image)
+Open .ipynb file and run cells in Jupyter Notebook using the "Run" button (see image)

 ![Click the Run Button in the Jupyter Notebook](Jupyter_Run.jpg "Run Button on Jupyter Notebook")